Skip to main content

 where

 Neighbor messages are sent to all connected peers but they are not repropagated on reception.
-A message should be send whenever the messages values change and at least every 5 minutes.
-The sender should take the recipients state into account and avoid sending messages to peers that are using a different voter sets or are in a different round.
+A message should be sent whenever the values of the message change and at least every 5 minutes.
+The sender should take the recipient's state into account and avoid sending messages to peers that are using different voter sets or are in a different round.
 Messages received from a future voter set or round can be dropped and ignored.

 A GRANDPA Neighbor Message is defined as: